sacarlson/OpenCart_stellar_plugin/readme.md

 how ever it would in theory be posible to perform Path payments within stellar.org net to apply the needed funding to the store account, but I'm not sure how well this feature works at this time (noted some issues people have had using it in the past).
 At some point Path Payment might be the standard used in transactions to make for easy invisible currency conversion for users.

 ### Escrow payment option Phase 2 ###

-We now have the option for escrow payments working in our present release that at this time only has one entity available as a 3rd party signer that is the Funtracker.site Bank as the 3rd party signer on the stellar.org accounts used in escrow transactions.
+We now have the option for escrow payments working in our present release that at this time only has one entity available as a 3rd party signer that being the Funtracker.site Bank as the 3rd party signer on the stellar.org accounts used in escrow transactions.

 In the escrow active mode setable by the store admin, the customer will select the option to accept an escrow payment.
 The escrow payment has a settable expiration time window of any number of days selectable by the admin of the store.
 It will be a long enuf window of time that the package should reach the intended customer before the expire time.
 If the package fails to arive before the expire time the customer will have the option to contact the store and ask for a refund or an extension can be provided on the time window of the escrow if for any reason setup by the vendor with the customer.